Paco8/plugin.video.skyott/README.md

 **This addon is under development and not all may work correctly.**

 ## Important notes: ##
 - Login by entering username and password is not possible yet.
-It's necessary to get the cookie from a web browser.
+It's necessary to get a cookie from a web browser.
 You'll find below some methods to do it.
 - Due to the DRM this platform use, playback only works on Android devices.

-My intention was to develop an addon for Skyshowtime, but since I don't know how to generate the header signatures and Peacock uses the same API (and in this case the key for the header signatures is known), I ended up creating an addon for Peacock.
-I'm not even subscribed to Peacock, I created an account and fortunately they allow to play some videos without a subscription.

 ## Select the streaming service
 Open the settings of the addon and select whether to use PeacockTV or SkyShowtime.